vikashranjan/ml-from-scratch/README.md

 # ml-from-scratch

-The goal of this repo is to implement ML Algorithms in Julia for better understanding.
+The goal of this repo is to implement ML Algorithms from scratch in Julia for better understanding.